 The Academy will provide reasonable opportunities for children to take the standardised ability test that is used to determine the ability band for each child.
 However, with the exception of children with an Education, Health and Care Plan that names Lambeth Academy, children who have sat the Academy's test will be given priority over those who have not.

-The Academy's full admissions policy can be downloaded from lambeth-academy.org or can be obtained on request from our Admissions Officer on 020 7819 4718 Appeal arrangements Unsuccessful applicants will have the right to appeal against the decision to an Independent Admissions Appeals Panel established under the School Standards and Framework Act 1998.
+The Academy's full admissions policy can be downloaded from lambeth-academy.org or can be obtained on request from our Admissions Officer on 020 7819 4718

+Unsuccessful applicants will have the right to appeal against the decision to an Independent Admissions Appeals Panel established under the School Standards and Framework Act 1998.

 Independent appeals for this Academy are arranged by Academy staff.
 Please telephone the Academy for an appeals form or download a copy from our website.

-How to apply - 1 Applications must be made using the Common Application Form from your home borough by Sunday 31 October 2021. - 2 In addition the Supplementary Information Form obtainable from the school or via lambeth.gov.uk/admissions must be completed and sent directly to Lambeth Academy by Friday 15 October 2021.
-For information about this school's open days, please visit our website: lambeth.gov.uk/ apply-for-a-secondary-schoolplace-for-2022-23-open-days Details are also available from the school directly.
+- 1 Applications must be made using the Common Application Form from your home borough by Sunday 31 October 2021. - 2 In addition the Supplementary Information Form obtainable from the school or via lambeth.gov.uk/admissions must be completed and sent directly to Lambeth Academy by Friday 15 October 2021.

+For information about this school's open days, please visit our website: lambeth.gov.uk/ apply-for-a-secondary-schoolplace-for-2022-23-open-days

-Admissions Test Date Saturday 13 November 2021 La Retraite Roman Catholic Girls' School La Retraite Roman Catholic Girls' School Atkins Road London SW12 OAB Headteacher Mr Dominic Malins
+La Retraite Roman Catholic Girls' School

+La Retraite Roman Catholic Girls' School Atkins Road London SW12 OAB Headteacher Mr Dominic Malins